NMyVision/LinqPad.JsonVisualizer/README.md

-# NMyVision.LinqPad.JsonVisualizer

-Json Visualizer for LINQPad
+# Json Visualizer for LINQPad

-## Viewing JSON

 Dump results to a JSON tree with collapse and expand features.